Skip to content

 Note: Since most people are used to working the V-shaped single crochet stitch, the instructions are written using this stitch.
 If you decide to use the X-shaped single crochet stitch, use “yarn under” instead of “yarn over” (see tutorial).

-To crochet a perfectly flat round piece without a bump from spiral rounds, we will finish each round by using the other end of the yarn in the final step of the last stitch.
-To do this, when making the magic ring, leave a tail about 8 inches (20 cm) long.
+To crochet a flatter round piece without a visible bump from spiral rounds, we will finish each round using the other end of the yarn in the final step of the last stitch.
+When making the magic ring, leave a tail about 20 cm / 8 in long.

 Round 1: